owl-factory/lantern/README.md

 ## Building
 The project can be built and run in production mode by running `docker-compose -f docker-compose.prod.yml up`.

+### Using with nginx-proxy image
+By default, the .web.env file is empty.
+This works for local development through `localhost:3000`.
+For servers, the environment variables `VIRTUAL_HOST=[urls]` and  `VIRTUAL_PORT=3000` variables must be set within the .web.env file.

 ## Testing
 The project can be tested through Jest using `yarn test`.